probot/probot.github.io/.github/PULL_REQUEST_TEMPLATE.md

 ##### Checklist
 <!-- Remove items that do not apply.
 For completed items, change [ ] to [x]. -->

-- [ ] The file you added does need to go in the /_apps/ folder before this can be merged.
+- [ ] If you're adding a listing for your app, be sure your app is in the /_apps/ folder before opening this Pull Request。
 - [ ] All comments in frontmatter need to be removed for the formatting to work correctly.